 For the best experience using the Bento console, please be sure your browser is up to date.

 Bento pages are created through a combination of blocks and components.
-Blocks are page sections that can be formatted into columns to accommodate various page layouts.
-Components are containers that hold content and are placed inside blocks.
+Blocks are page sections that can be formatted to accommodate various page layouts.
+Components are containers that are placed inside blocks and hold content.
 You can include an unlimited number of blocks on your page and each block can contain an unlimited number of components.
 Learn more about building pages

 Adding PBS videos to your site?
-Bento users must request a Media Manager API key in order to access PBS video content.
+You must have a Media Manager API key in order to access PBS video content.
 Click here to request a Media Manager API key and secret

 Take a look at sample sites to see which components you may want to use on your own site.